The Unforeseen Dangers of Concussions

 The brain is a sensitive organ, and vital to our health and survival.
 When you suffer a concussion, your brain becomes injured, and that opens the door to further injury.
 These later issues are often more serious, and can have an extreme impact on your overall health, as well as the quality of your life.
 The more likely injuries you can develop after a concussion are:

 Second impact syndrome – can occur when there is a second concussion before a prior concussion has healed that can have fatal consequences from the rapid swelling of the brain

 Post-concussion syndrome – the continuation of concussion symptoms beyond three months

 Vertigo – the sense of spinning and dizziness for up to months after an injury

 Development of dementia and Parkinson’s disease – individuals who suffer multiple concussions and brain injuries in their lifetime may be at an increased risk for the development of these conditions

 Concussions are serious, even if most people assume otherwise.
 If you are suffering brain damage due to someone else’s negligence, you deserve retribution and compensation.
-Contact a personal injury attorney at Leventhal Puga Braley P.C. at (303) 759-9945 and find out how we can help you.
+Contact a Denver brain injury attorney at Leventhal Puga Braley P.C. at (303) 759-9945 and find out how we can help you.